amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-03-the-first-level-editor.md

 ...
 ```

-I started the porting process to the Playdate, we were super excited the first time we saw the ball moving around the screen and colliding with the polygons.
-We knew at that point that we were going to be able to make it.
+Then came the porting process to the Playdate, we were super excited the first time we saw the ball moving around the screen and colliding with the polygons.
+We knew at that point that we were actually going to be able to make it.
 Suddenly making a janky pinball game similar to early game boy pinball games wasn’t enough; we knew we could do better.

 ![photo_2024-12-04_00-08-08.jpg](https://media.amano.games/devlog/making-a-pinball-game-for-the-playdate-part-03-the-first-level-editor/photo_2024-12-04_00-08-08.jpg)